MathisWellmann/lfest-rs/README.md

 ### TODOs:
 - proper order margin mechanism
 - proper liquidations
+- add order filter configuration such as min_qty and qty_precision
+- add max_num_limit_orders to config
+- add max_num_stop_orders to config

 ### Contributions
 If you find a bug or would like to help out, feel free to create a pull-request.